jgrizou/website/teaching/pancakes/index.md

 ---
-layout: post
+layout: default
+---

-title: Teaching machine learning with pancakes
+# Teaching machine learning with pancakes

-summary: For a workshop, I introduced the concept of classification without math or computer.
+> For a workshop, I introduced the concept of classification without math or computer.
 I designed a problem involving pancakes of different shapes, colors, and flavors.
 In this post, I describe the setup and narrative I used.
----

 <div class="message">
   How do you explain the basic concepts behind classification to complete beginners, without using a computer or any math?